 Deep learning in computer vision and sensor fusion

-Second part gives an overview of sensor fusion techniques and modern sensors such as camera, radar and Lidar in the field of computer vision.
+- The second part gives an overview of sensor fusion techniques and modern sensors such as camera, radar and Lidar in the field of computer vision.
 Introduction to main DL-based techniques for image fusion, multi-source fusion and depth image prediction.
 Application of multi-senor fusion in autonomous driving and target recognition will be discussed.

 You can get a digital badge after completing this course.